 In the self-test mode beacons shall transmit a digital message encoded in accordance with Annex A to this specification.
-The content of the self-test message shall always provide the beacon 15 Hex ID, except for location protocol beacons when transmitting a self-test message encoded with a GNSS position.
+The content of the self-test message shall always provide the beacon 15 Hex ID, except for location protocol beacons when transmitting a GNSS self-test message encoded with location data.